Issue:

 - Access the project through a browser.

-- Check for the following icon (if it is missing, the model was uploaded to the cloud outside Revit):
+- Check for the following cloud or cloud-with-people icon.
+If it is missing, the model was uploaded to the cloud outside of Revit:

-- If the model is in version V1, it is not a Cloud Model (Cloud models are initiated directly to version "V2").
+- If the model is in version V1, it is not a cloud model.
+Cloud models automatically create a "V2" version immediately after "V1" when initially saved.

 - If the model is in a version higher than V1, check if the V1 and V2 versions were created at about the same time.
-(If there is a more significant time difference between V1 and V2, it indicates that the versions of the model were overwritten but not initiated as a cloud model).
+If there is a significant time difference between V1 and V2, it indicates that the versions of the model were likely overwritten but not initiated as a cloud model.

 - If there is a "backup" folder with the corresponding model name, the model was uploaded through Desktop Connector and not initiated as a cloud model.